lemocla/Codzilla/README.md

        - Ajax call to python to check the input against the hash string and return a value of 'match' or 'no match'.
        - Both new and confirm new password to match.

-      If the value is 'no match' an error message will display to inform that the wrong password has been entered and to prompt the user to enter the correct password.
+      If the value is 'no match' an error message will be displayed to inform the user and to prompt them to enter the correct password.

-      The developer also implemented a functionality, in addition of regex pattern, to check wether new and confirm new password match.
-If they don't an error message will display prompting the user to match both passwords.
+      The developer also implemented  in addition of regex pattern, a functionality to check whether new and confirm new password match.
+If they don't an error message will be displayed prompting the user to match both passwords.

-      Similar checks have also been implemented from the backend to ensure that all information are correct and valid.
-If not the user will be returned to his profile page with a flash message informing him of the outcome.
+      Similar checks have also been implemented from the backend to ensure that all information is correct and valid.
+If not, the user will be returned to their profile page with a flash message informing them of the outcome.

     - ### **Editing passwords**

-      When a user wants to edit his password, he will be prompted for:
+      When a user wants to edit their password, they will be prompted for:
       - a new email address
       - confirmation of that new email address

       The developer has implemented frontend checks as follows:
-      - Ajax call to python to check wether the new email address exists on MongoDB
+      - Ajax call to python to check whether the new email address exists on MongoDB
       - Both new and confirmation email match

       If both of the above return an error, an error message will display prompting the user to enter valid information

-      Similar checks have also been implemented from the backend to ensure that all the information are correct and valid.
-If not the user will be returned to his profile page with a flash message informing him of the outcome.
+      Similar checks have also been implemented from the backend to ensure that all the information is correct and valid.
+If not the user will be returned to their profile page with a flash message informing them of the outcome.

   - ## **Resetting password**

-      When the user reset his password:
+      When the user resets their password:
       - Checks in place to ensure user exists,
-      - If user exists,  an email will be sent a token to a page where he can reset his passwords.
+      - If user exists,  an email will be sent a token to a page where they can reset their passwords.
       - Upon opening the reset password, the token is decoded and user is checked against the database
       - Checks have been also implemented so that both new and confirm passwords match and meet the regex format
       - If all checks are valid, the new password is updated in MongoDB
-      - If invalid data are entered, an error message will display to prompt user to enter valid passwords.
+      - If invalid data is entered, an error message will display to prompt user to enter valid passwords.

   - ## **Validating group name is unique**